mndarren/Code-Lib/conference_lib/SAG_training.md

           Oracle, SQL server and DB2 are supported.
    9) MEM: at lease 1 GB available, at least 100 MB free disk in system temp before running installation.
    10)

+   20) MUST: internal user must be in a group.
+             Groups must be associated with ACLs.
 ```
 1. Abbrs about webMethods Integration Platform
 ```